Functional Time Series Analysis Based on Records: Application to Functional Unit Root Test

 \subsection{Functional records for $I(1)$ processes}

-One advantage of using a depth notion for a functional unit root test is that the functional depth is computed in the stationary subspace with probability zero, in other words, the extreme curves correspond to a functional random walk process with probability one.
-We show this in the following proposition.
+Loosely speaking, an $I(1)$ functional process has two components: a functional random walk component and a stationarity functional process component.
+The trajectory of the functional random walk component leads the trajectory of the $I(1)$ functional process.
+Thus, the number of records for the $I(1)$ functional process will be similar to that of a functional random walk.
+We formalize this result in the following proposition.

 \begin{prop} Let $\{X_i\}$ be an $I(1)$ functional process in $\mathcal{H}$.
-Assume $\{\varepsilon_{i}\}$ is an i.i.d. sequence in $L_{\mathcal{H}}^{2}$ with symmetric distribution about the mean, and the functional record $\mathrm{fD}$ satisfies Assumption~\ref{A1}.
-Then, under Assumption \ref{A2}, the corresponding counting process $N_{n}^u$ for $\{X_{i}\}_{i=1}^{n}$ has the same asymptotic distribution as the corresponding counting process for a functional random walk in Proposition \ref{LimDistiUR}. \end{prop} Proof: See Appendix.
+Assume $\{\varepsilon_{i}\}$ is an i.i.d. sequence in $L_{\mathcal{H}}^{2}$ with symmetric distribution about the mean, and Assumptions \ref{A0}--\ref{A2} are satisfied.
+Then, the corresponding normalized random variable $N_{n}^u/ \sqrt{n}$ has the same asymptotic distribution as the corresponding one for a functional random walk in Proposition \ref{LimDistiUR}. \end{prop} Proof: See Appendix.

-\textit{Record-based (RB) Functional Unit Root Test}.
+Next we defined a record-based (RB) functional unit root test.
 We consider the testing of the null hypothesis of an $I(1)$ functional process versus the functional process is stationary.
 In other terms,